joonasy/rebirth/docs/CSS-design-principles.md

 ## Cohesion

 The functionality and presentation defined by a component must be semantically related.
-Components do not have direct influence over each other.
+Components do not have direct influence over each other except some core components which are extendable (@extend).

 <a name="composition"></a>
 ## Composable and configurable